Bankapura

 Bankapura is a panchayat town in Haveri district in the state of Karnataka, India.
 It is in Shiggaon taluk, is just 2.5 km from the Pune-Bangalore national highway NH-4, 22 km from Haveri town.
 Bankapura is about 45 km from Hubli-Dharwad.
 An historical site, Bankapura is famous for the Nagareshwara temple, Bankapura fort, The Bankapura Peacock Sanctuary.
 Baada, the birthplace of Kanakadasa is near to Bankapura.

 History

-Under the Chalukyas, many temples were built here, but during the invasion of Ali Adilshahi in about 1565 most of the temples were destroyed.
+Under the Chalukyas, many temples were built here, but during an invasion by Ali Adil Shah I, the Turko-Persian Sultan of Bijapur in about 1565 most of the temples were destroyed.
 A fort, now in ruins, at Bankapura houses the Ranganatha Nagareshwara temple, which has 66 pillars carved out of grey stone.
 There is also a mosque in the fort.
 The place is of historical significance to Jains.
 Adipuran, a Jain religious text was composed here.

-Bankapura fort (454 AD), was ruled by Kadamba of Banavasi, Gangas, Cholas, Rashtrakutas, Hoysalas, Chalukyas, Kings of Vijayanagar, Adilshahi of Bijapur, Hyder Ali and Tipu Sultan.
+Bankapura fort (454 CE), was ruled by Kadamba of Banavasi, Gangas, Cholas, Rashtrakutas, Hoysalas, Chalukyas, Emperors of Vijayanagara, Turko-Persian Adilshahis of Bijapur, Hyder Ali and Tipu Sultan.

-During the 9th century, Bankapura was named after Bankeyarasa (in 898 CE) who was a feudatory of Rashtrakoota king Amoghavarsha I.
+During the 9th century, Bankapura was in the honour of Bankeyarasa (in 898 CE) who was a feudatory of the Rashtrakuta Emperor Amoghavarsha I.

-In the 11th century the Kadambas took over, followed by the Hoysalas king Vishnuvardhana.
+In the 11th century the Kadambas took over, followed by the Hoysalas ruler Vishnuvardhana.